-- (a) All undergraduate curriculum proposals from individual departments/programs which are submitted for consideration by the Faculty Councils shall be expected to adhere to any Senate-approved guidelines or policies with respect to providing all information necessary for their approval and implementation (including, where applicable, information required by the Registrar's Office in order to maintain the University's credit transfer database). - (b) Undergraduate curriculum proposals shall normally be considered by an appropriate committee of the Faculty Council, such as a Faculty Executive Committee or Faculty Curriculum Committee, prior to their presentation to the full Faculty Council. - (c) The following undergraduate curriculum matters shall require the approval of the relevant Faculty Council(s), the Undergraduate Studies Committee and Senate: - (i) proposals for Stage 2 (Curriculum) approval of new undergraduate programs prepared in accordance with the Nipissing University IQAP, as required in the provincial Quality Assurance Guidelines; or - (ii) proposals requiring changes to existing undergraduate degree or program requirements; or - (iii) undergraduate curriculum proposals which involve adding new courses, deleting existing courses, or substantive changes to existing courses. - (d) The following undergraduate curriculum matters shall require the approval of the relevant Faculty Council(s), with conveyance to the Undergraduate Studies Committee and Senate for information: - (i) undergraduate curriculum proposals which involve non-substantive changes to existing courses and which do not directly affect another Faculty (e.g. minor changes to course titles or course descriptions, banking courses) - (e) Where there is disagreement or uncertainty as to whether a proposed undergraduate curriculum change is significant or minor or substantive/non-substantive, the more rigorous standard shall be applied.
+(a) All undergraduate curriculum proposals from individual departments/programs which are submitted for consideration by the Faculty Councils shall be expected to adhere to any Senate-approved guidelines or policies with respect to providing all information necessary for their approval and implementation (including, where applicable, information required by the Registrar's Office in order to maintain the University's credit transfer database);

+- (b) Undergraduate curriculum proposals shall normally be considered by an appropriate committee of the Faculty Council, such as a Faculty Executive Committee or Faculty Curriculum Committee, prior to their presentation to the full Faculty Council; - (c) The following undergraduate curriculum matters shall require the approval of the relevant Faculty Council(s), the Academic Curriculum Committee and Senate: - (i) proposals for new undergraduate programs prepared in accordance with the Nipissing University IQAP-C Protocol, as required in the provincial Quality Assurance Guidelines; or - (ii) proposals requiring changes to existing undergraduate degree or program requirements; or - (iii) undergraduate curriculum proposals which involve adding new courses, deleting existing courses, or substantive changes to existing courses. - (d) The following undergraduate curriculum matters shall require the approval of the relevant Faculty Council(s), with conveyance to the Academic Curriculum Committee and Senate for information: - (i) undergraduate curriculum proposals which involve non-substantive changes to existing courses and which do not directly affect another Faculty (i.e.: minor changes to course titles or course descriptions, banking courses); - (e) Where there is disagreement or uncertainty as to whether a proposed undergraduate curriculum change is significant or minor or substantive/non-substantive, the more rigorous standard shall be applied.

-10.1.2 Faculty Council Nominations and Elections Subcommittee Procedures
+10.1.2 Faculty Council Nominations and Elections Committee Procedures

-- (a) The Nominations and Elections Subcommittee is charged with soliciting nominations from their respective faculty and preparing a recommended slate of nominations for Senate committees and Board representatives to present to Faculty Council. - (b) Membership will include a Faculty representative on the Bylaws and Elections Subcommittee who shall be Chair; two other faculty representatives; and the Dean of the Faculty. - (c) The subcommittee will solicit nominations for Senate committees and Board representatives through the distribution of a nomination form that lists first, second and third choice/preference, beginning 02 March, to be returned to the subcommittee Chair no later than 17 March. - (d) Where possible, the proposed slate of committee/board members will reflect continuity of membership as well as consideration involving new faculty members in the work of Senate, Senate committees and the Board of Governors. - (e) All results will be reported to the Bylaws and Elections Subcommittee by 25 April.
+- (a) The Nominations and Elections Committee is charged with soliciting nominations from their respective faculty and preparing a recommended slate of nominations for Senate committees and Board representatives to present to Faculty Council; - (b) Membership will include a Faculty representative on the Bylaws and Elections Committee who shall be Chair; two other faculty representatives; and the Dean of the Faculty; - (c) The committee will solicit nominations for Senate committees and Board representatives through the distribution of a nomination form that lists first, second and third choice/preference, beginning 02 April, to be returned to the committee Chair no later than 17 April; - (d) Where possible, the proposed slate of committee/board members will reflect continuity of membership as well as consideration involving new faculty members in the work of Senate, Senate committees and the Board of Governors: - (e) The normal term of office for Senators on Senate Committees shall be three (3) years; - (f) All results will be reported to the Bylaws and Elections Committee by 25 May.